Violet (Peanuts): Appearance

 As Violet's character developed over the years, her appearance changed as well.
 In the early strips, Violet has her shoulder-length black hair kept in either pigtails, a bun, or, sometimes, a ponytail.
 Later on, Schulz dropped the braids and kept Violet's hair only in ponytails.
 Violet also wears front bangs and often wears dresses which are originally depicted as purple; later they were depicted as lime green, as well as black Mary Janes shoes.
-Violet wears her purple dress in The Peanuts Movie, which is consistent with her name ("violet" is French for "purple").
+Violet wears her purple dress in The Peanuts Movie, which is consistent with her name.

 Personality

 Violet is smart, popular, tomboyish, and somewhat of a snob.
 She makes her opinions known to everyone, and her haughtiness causes her to often torment other people, whom she views as beneath her.

-Compared to the apparent middle-class upbringing of the other characters, Violet is supposedly of upper-class mentality, and she likes to brag about how her father possesses something her friends' fathers don't; it is also implied, however, that Violet's father is often absent from her life, which her peers use against her when she gets too obnoxious.
+Compared to the apparent middle-class upbringing of the other characters, Violet has an upper-class mentality and she likes to brag about how her father possesses something her friends' fathers don't; it is also implied, however, that Violet's father is often absent from her life, which her peers use against her when she gets too obnoxious.
 For example, in a Father's Day strip, her boasts are quelled by Charlie Brown when he takes her to his dad's barbershop.
 After telling her about how his dad would always smile at him no matter how bad a workday he was having, a moved and humbled Violet walked away, but not before quietly wishing Charlie Brown a Happy Father's Day.
 In another example, a character named "5" fired back at her with "My dad goes to PTA meetings!"
 Charlie Brown once deflated her with the comeback: "My dad has a son."